 Indeed, while the other campus buildings seem so firmly rooted in both the ground and Mies’s rigid plan, the innovation center—its ETFE-wrapped upper level slightly cantilevered over the glass-enclosed ground floor to provide sunshading—hovers above the quad on one side and a parking area on the other.
 Though employed more prevalently in buildings in other parts of the world, ETFE’s architectural use in the U.S. has been limited mainly to sports and transit facilities.
 Fortunately for Ronan, his client, then president of IIT John L. Anderson, is a chemical engineer.
 As Anderson puts it, “ETFE is a hybrid of teflon and polyethylene.
 I like it.”

 ETFE is also a material that was unavailable to Mies, which made it appeal to Ronan.
 The long bands of ETFE flowing along the exterior and interior of the 302-foot-long building remain permanently puffed, while two inner layers of the polymer membrane move back and forth pneumatically, responding to the amount of daylight.
 When the inner layer is pressed against the fritted outer layer, the offset dot patterns overlap to reduce light transmission.
 A building automation system “talks” to the facade, triggering fans, similar in size to those in CPUs, that circulate low-velocity air within the layers to mitigate glare and heat gain.
 The dynamic facade adapts throughout the day to changing weather in real time to minimize energy usage and maximize daylighting potential.
 As an assembly, the ETFE walls retain a rather opaque outward appearance during the day while providing somewhat transparent views from the inside.
-At night, they becomes more translucent, the luminous floating bands like a giant lantern on campus, according to the architect.
+At night, they become more translucent, the luminous floating bands like a giant lantern on campus, according to the architect.

 Ronan intentionally designed the 72,000-square-foot building to be so horizontal to make it easy for students and professionals from different disciplines to collaborate, resulting in vast areas not unlike Mies’s “universal space.”
 Given the choice of several locations, Ronan selected this site on the north end of campus because it was the only one that allowed him to spread out, and because of its proximity to buildings for various academic departments.
 The lot was once used for parking but was then planted; the mature trees, which had to be felled in any case because of emerald ash borers, were turned into wood for tabletops in the new LEED Gold–accredited building.